CBT Therapy

 Depression

 Low mood and depression can affect every part of life, from your energy and sleep to how you see yourself and the future.
-CBT is a highly effective approach for depression, helping you break out of unhelpful cycles and reconnect with the things that give you purpose and motivation.
+CBT can help you understand the cycles that keep depression going, gradually reconnect with the things that matter to you and develop different ways of responding to unhelpful patterns of thinking and behaviour.

 Confidence & Self-esteem